logicwind/react-native-matomo-tracker/README.md

 ### trackSearch()

 The trackSearch method is used to track search keyword within a React Native application.
-It will take only `keyword` with the optional parameter `actionDimensions`.
+It will take only `keyword` with the optional parameter `dimension`.

 #### Example